shurik179/yozh/docs/quickstart/installation.rst

 this library from FIXME and unzip to your computer.
 Find in the extracted archive file `yozh.mpy` and copy it to `lib` folder.
 Now, you have all the libraries you need.

-Please note that extracted yozh library archive also contains a folder `examples`.
+Please note that extracted Yozh library archive also contains a folder `examples`.
 Move this folder to some convenient location on your computer - you will use it shortly.